hexalang/Hexa/docs/reference.md

 ### Fluent Await

-Fluent postfix await is a syntax that allows to write chained async function calls in a more readable way.
+Fluent postfix await is a syntax that allows writing chained async function calls in a more readable way.

 ```hexa
 // Prefix form